Jelmerovereem/progressive-web-apps-2021/README.md

 With compression:
 ![with_compression_detail-page](https://user-images.githubusercontent.com/58043913/113121699-31a71700-9213-11eb-8ea5-fca6c2f1dda7.jpg)

+No shocking results, but all the little things count.

 ### Caching
 The performance is also optimized with caching, I've explained about caching in the [Service worker section](#service-worker).